-- In Saving Private Ryan Tom Hanks' character starts shooting at a tank with a pistol, and the tank suddenly blows up.
+- In Saving Private Ryan, Captain Miller starts shooting at a tank with a pistol, and the tank suddenly blows up.
 He stares at the pistol in shock for a moment before he sees the American P-51 Mustangs who really blew up the tank fly overhead.

 - The Brazilian movie Lisbela e o Prisioneiro does this twice in the same scene, using a Bait-and-Switch Gunshot to boot.
 Frederico is about to shoot Leleu, the camera cuts and a shot is heard.
 It's revealed that Lisbela shot Frederico.
 Later on, it's revealed that Lisbela's gun was in fact empty and Frederico's wife was the one who shot him.

-- In the second Ghostbusters movie, Rick Moranis's character, who has spent the film bumbling about, gets to the climactic battle, and clumsily fires up us laser stream just as the other guys take down the Big Bad.
+- In Ghostbusters II, Rick Moranis's character Louis Tully, who has spent the film bumbling about, gets to the climactic battle, and clumsily fires up his laser stream just as the other guys take down the main villain Vigo.
 The crowd doesn't see them, and cheers and starts parading him around instead.

 - The Illuminatus!
 Trilogy combines this with a Gambit Pileup for its depiction of the JFK assassination.

-- In a Star Wars Expanded Universe novel, four fighter pilots are vastly outnumbered, so despite their superior skills, they are being worn down.
-After one's ship is damaged, he ejects.
-That particular pilot is also known as something of a gunslinger with a blaster (rivaling Han Solo for skills with a blaster pistol)...so in desperation, he draws his sidearm and fires at a fighter about to make a run on him.
+- In the X-Wing Series novel Starfighters of Adumar, Wedge and his team are vastly outnumbered, so despite their superior skills, they are being worn down.
+After Janson's ship is damaged, he ejects.
+Janson is also known as something of a gunslinger with a blaster (rivaling Han Solo for skills with a blaster pistol), so in desperation, he draws his sidearm and fires at a fighter about to make a run on him.
 The fighter explodes.
-His commander makes a mental note to ask what kind of pistol he carries, when he sees that one of the other pilots was the one who took it down.
+Wedge makes a mental note to ask what kind of pistol he carries, when he sees that Janson's wingman Hobbie was the one who took it down.

 - The Last Continent: The actual source of Rincewind's powerful curse turns out to be a particularly venomous spider that was hiding in his hat.